-- The Michael Syddall CE (Aided) Primary School ensures that the Child Protection Policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+The Michael Syddall CE (Aided) Primary School ensures that the Child Protection Policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
-These can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - Communication barriers and difficulties in managing or reporting these challenges; and - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in the school or the consequences of doing so. - There will be close liaison between the DSL and the Deputy DSL and Mrs Pritchard-Jenkins who is presently sharing SENCO role with HT/DSL (Mrs McHarg) where there are any reports of abuse involving children with SEND; and - We ensure that the Child Protection Policy reflects and addresses these additional challenges, and the school or college considers extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+These can include:

+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - Communication barriers and difficulties in managing or reporting these challenges; and - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in the school or the consequences of doing so. - There will be close liaison between the DSL and the SENCO where there are any reports of abuse involving children with SEND; and - We ensure that the Child Protection Policy reflects and addresses these additional challenges, and the school or college considers extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.